typings/registry/README.md

 ## Creating Your Own Typings

 * Initialize a new repository (usually `typed-<package name>` to differentiate from your other projects)
+* Use [generator-typings](https://github.com/typings/generator-typings) to generate the project, or manually:
   * Create a `typings.json` file, set `main` (and other valid options)
   * Make sure there's a license with your work
   * A README can help explain what people are looking at when they land on your repo

 ## Structure